dotzero/dotzero/README.md

 # Hi there 👋 I'm Alexander

-- 👋 I live in Moscow.
+- 👋 I live in Moscow
-- 🧑‍🔬 I'm an engineer at [Avito](https://www.avito.ru/).
+- 🧑‍🔬 I'm an engineer at [Avito](https://www.avito.ru/)
-- 💻 Most of the time I'm writing on Go.
+- 💻 Most of the time I'm writing on Go
-- ✏️ I write articles on my blog (in Russian): [dotzero.blog](https://dotzero.blog/).
+- ✏️ I write articles on my blog (in Russian): [dotzero.blog](https://dotzero.blog/)
-- ✉️ You can shoot me an email at [me@dotzero.ru](mailto:me@dotzero.ru).
+- ✉️ You can shoot me an email at [me@dotzero.ru](mailto:me@dotzero.ru)

 ## 💻 Technology Skills